defold/doc/docs/en/tutorials/runner.md

 ![Ground collision](images/runner/2/ground_collision.png)

 Now you should be able to try running the game (<kbd>Project ▸ Build</kbd>).
-The hero character should run on the ground and it should be possible to jump with the  kbd:[Space] button.
+The hero character should run on the ground and it should be possible to jump with the  <kbd>Space</kbd> button.
 If you run the game on a mobile device, you can jump by tapping on the screen.

 To make life in our game world a little less dull, we should add platforms to jump on.